ucielsola/subtis/README.md

 Request access to Supabase team with the developer email.

-## Linting on VSCode

-If you want to have lint in auto-save follow the official [VSCode Support](https://github.com/antfu/eslint-config#vs-code-support-auto-fix) guide from the ESLint config we use.

 ## API Playground

-Import [docs/collection.json](/docs/collection.json) into your preferred HTTP client like Hoppscotch, Postman or Insomnia, to quickly play with all API endpoints and different scenarios.
+Import [docs/collection.json](/docs/collection.json) into your preferred HTTP client like Hoppscotch (recommended), Postman or Insomnia, to quickly play with all API endpoints and different scenarios.

 ## Diagrams